enessinanparildi/My_Solution_LLM_Training_Puzzles/README.md

-# 🔧 LLM Training Puzzles: Pipeline + FSDP Simulation
+# 🔧 Multi-GPU LLM Training Puzzles: Pipeline + FSDP Simulation

 This repository explores a minimalist and educational simulation of **Large Language Model (LLM)** training using **Pipeline Parallelism** and **Fully Sharded Data Parallel (FSDP)**.
 Designed as a learning tool, it breaks down complex training infrastructure into simple distributed async functions, making it ideal for studying model-parallel techniques in LLM training.
 The puzzles were originally developed by srush(https://github.com/srush).